-In October 2018, the City adopted its Strategic Community Plan (SCP).
+In October 2018, the City adopted its SCP.
 The SCP established six priority areas to guide the delivery of the City's projects, programs and services over a 10-year period.
-The six priority areas were a result of robust community consultation and represent the community's vision and aspirations.
+The six priority areas were a result of a robust community consultation and represent the community's vision and aspirations.